HammyHavoc/Unraid_ZFS_Auto_Dataset_Update/README.md

 This is where you can add other datasets (non appdata or vm ones) to be processed by the script:

-- `source_datasets_array`: Specify custom paths in the form of `"pool/dataset"`, e.g., `"tank/mydata"`.
-You can add whole ZFS disks to be watched for folders, e.g., `"disk1`" for the first disk in your array.
+- `source_datasets_array`: Specify your paths in the form of `"pool/dataset"`, e.g., `"tank/mydata"`.
+You can add whole ZFS formatted disks to be watched for folders, e.g., `"disk1"` for the first disk in your array.
+If in doubt, check the GUI of the ZFS Master plugin in `Main` on your Unraid dashboard, and the correct name will be visible in the `ZFS Master` section of the page.

 ## Running the Script